 - Performed safety inspections, interfaced with maintenance teams, and ensured adherence to federal aviation laws and regulations

-3. List any education and certifications relevant to pilots
+3. Include relevant education and certifications

 Showing you have the proper education and training to fly safely is an important part of creating a pilot resume.
 List any formal degrees you have and where you completed your flight training.
-Additional certifications, such as Certified FAA Airline Transport Pilot and Certified Flight Instructor, should also be included in this section to show a hiring manager you have additional skills and qualifications that make you a stronger candidate.
+Additional certifications, such as Certified FAA Airline Transport Pilot and Certified Flight Instructor, should also be included in this section to show a hiring manager you have extra skills and qualifications that make you a stronger candidate.

 Education